walwalwalides/Meeting4/Meeting4_Desktop/README.md

 The Software offers a new Way for better Management team appointments.
 That means granting increased Productivity - That promises more and better Work in less Time.

-`Meeting4` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW ( Digital Audio Workstation) Software.
+`Meeting4` simplifies service Storing and Organization, enables optimal Staffing,and you can use with different DAW Software.